 The sensitivity analysis below has been determined based on the Trust's exposure to interest rates at the reporting date and the stipulated change taking place at the beginning of the financial year and held constant throughout the reporting period.
-A both a 100-basis point and 200-basis point increase or decrease has been used and represents management's assessment of the reasonably possible change in interest rates - this is subject to the Directors judgement.
+A 100-basis point increase or decrease has been used and represents management's assessment of the reasonably possible change in interest rates - this is subject to the Directors judgement.